 The Cathay Gold card is being removed for new applications after 31st March 2014.
 You will therefore need to apply for a Platinum card by mid March 2014 to be certain of receiving it by 31st March and being able to complete the online form to order Cathay Gold.

 You and your main supplementary cardholder will each receive a Priority Pass card.
 This gets the cardholder plus a guest into 600 airport lounges across the world for free (although none in Heathrow Terminal 5).

 You will also receive permanent status in various hotel schemes:

 - Platinum in LeClub Accorhotels

 Other benefits include Eurostar lounge access in London and Paris, whatever your class of travel.
-You also receive lounge access when flying with American Airlines, Delta and US Airways.
+You also receive lounge access when flying with Delta (no guest).

 What is the annual fee?

 The fee is refundable pro-rata if you choose to cancel.
 This is part of the terms and conditions of the card, and Amex is known for refunding fees without quibble.